ericwbailey/favicon/README.md

 ## Working

-`favicons.sketch` contains all artboards for use with [Sketch](http://sketchapp.com/), while the `.iconsproj` files contain template for creating `.ico` files with [Icon Slate](http://www.kodlian.com/apps/icon-slate) via the exported PNGs. `favicons.sketch` is organized by pages, with a Symbols page used to quickly and consistently update background colors (if applicable).

 The included artboards pair with Real Favicon Generator's output, plus [some additional formats that are left off for performance reasons](http://realfavicongenerator.net/faq/#why_some_png_sizes_are_missing).
 Include these icons only if they are applicable to your project.

-Some general tips:
+### Sketch

+`favicons.sketch` contains all artboards for use with [Sketch](http://sketchapp.com/), organized by pages.
+A Symbols page used to quickly and consistently update background colors (if applicable).

+### Illustrator

+`favicons.ai` contains all artboards for use with [Illustrator CC](http://www.adobe.com/products/illustrator.html).
+Symbols are used to reference the different general sizes of icons you may need, although they should be tweaked on a per-artboard level.

+Layers prefixed with "NO EXPORT" should have their visibility toggled off before export.

+### Photoshop

+`favicons.psd` contains all artboards for use with [Photoshop CC](http://www.adobe.com/products/photoshop).
+Vector-based Smart Objects are used to reference the different general sizes of icons you may need, although they should be tweaked on a per-artboard level.

+Layers prefixed with "NO EXPORT" should have their visibility toggled off before export.
+You can use Photoshop's layer filtering capabilities to make this less tedious.

+### Icon Slate

+The `.iconsproj` files contain templates for creating `.ico` files with [Icon Slate](http://www.kodlian.com/apps/icon-slate) via the exported PNGs.

+### General tips

 - Be sure to work with pixel view and zoom to 100% after doing detail work to get a better idea of how the final image will render.
 - The grids are sourced from the vendor's recommended grid systems.
 When I couldn't find a grid template, I defaulted to using the [Chrome Webstore grid](https://developer.chrome.com/webstore/images), since it's pretty flexible—anything that complies with Apple and Android's icon template system will probably work with it as well.